GhoshDipankar/Getting.Cleaning.Data/CodeBook.md

 Total 16 measurements.
 Therefore, total 48+16 = 66 measurements are to be considered when only the measurements on the mean and standard deviation are extracted.
 With the help of gsub() and grep() commands, the dataset "selectedData" is prepared which containes only the measurements on the mean and standard deviation.

+### Labeling the data set appropriately with descriptive measurement names:
+Short measurement names are renamed into their description names by gsub() so that "t", "f", "Acc", "Gyro", "Mag" are renamed as "Time", "Frequency", "Accelerometer", "Gyroscope", "Magnitude" respectively.
+Column names are added to the selected dataset.
+Columns corresponding to Subject IDs and Activity labels are also added to the selected data set "selectedData".

+### Giving descriptive activity names to name the activities in the data set:
+Different activity names that are already read from file as "activitiy_labels" are used to replace activity labels with the corresponding names.